namebasehq/decentralized-slds/README.md

 # Some Important Contracts

 ### TldManager
 This contract controls which TLDs can be minted and claimed.
-A whitelisted set of TldProvider(s) addresses are able to add new TLD claims.
-Initially, Namebase or Multisig will be the only trusted TldProvider(s).
+A whitelisted set of `TldProvider(s)` addresses are able to add new TLD claims.
+Initially, Namebase or Multisig will be the only trusted `TldProvider(s)`.
 Later on this role can hopefully be replaced by a trustless oracle which monitors the Handshake chain directly.

 ### RegistrationManager

-The RegistrationManager controls the fees and conditions under which SLDs can be registered and renewed.
-This contract combines the required BasePricingStrategy and user-controllable TldPricingStrategy to come up with the SLD registration/renewal costs and fee distribution.
+The `RegistrationManager` controls the fees and conditions under which SLDs can be registered and renewed.
+This contract combines the required `GlobalRegistrationStrategy` and TLD-controllable `RegistrationStrategy` to come up with the SLD registration/renewal costs.
 Once a domain has been registered, its annual renewal price will never change.
 TLDs can only increase the price of registration and renewal for *new* SLDs.

-### BasePricingStrategy
+### GlobalRegistrationStrategy
 This enforces the minimum pricing requirements (see Fees above).

-### TldPricingStrategy
+### RegistrationStrategy

-This delegated contract will have a simple interface which takes the requested domain, registration period, requesting wallet and destination wallet, and returns the registration cost and fee distribution.
-This gives the TLD owner flexibility to delegate to their own custom pricing strategy contract and go nuts.
-The default contract will provide many built-in options for the most common pricing scenarios:
+This delegated contract will have a simple interface which takes the requested domain, registration period, requesting and destination wallet, and returns the registration cost.
+This gives the TLD owner flexibility to create their own custom `RegistrationStrategy` contract for unique use cases.
+The default strategy will provide many built-in options for the most common pricing scenarios:

 * variable cost based on character count of domain
 * discount based on length of registration